-• Entry/exit function
+- Entry/exit function - Memory storage

-Memory storage ENTRY/EXIT FUNCTION
+ENTRY/EXIT FUNCTION

-This system is designed so that the driver's seat will automatically move when the selector lever is in the P (Park) position.
+This system is designed so that the driver's seat will automatically move when the shift lever is in the P (Park) position.
 This allows the driver to get into and out of the driver's seat more easily.